koepalex/Crow-s-Nest-MQTT/doc/prompt_plan.md

 # Prompt 9: Packaging, Self-Update Mechanism, and Final Integration

 Prepare the application for packaging and distribution:
-- Create build scripts or configuration files for building a single-binary distribution or a global tool (via npm, dotnet tool, etc.).
+- Create build scripts/configurations for packaging as a global tool (e.g., a dotnet tool) with a single-binary distribution.
-- Implement a self-update mechanism that, on startup or on user request, checks for a new version and notifies the user if an update is available.
+- Implement a self-update mechanism that checks for new versions on startup or upon user request, notifying the user of available updates.
-- Wire the self-update notifications into the diagnostics or settings panel.
+- Integrate self-update notifications into the diagnostics or settings panel.

-Finally, ensure that all modules (MQTT engine, message buffer, GUI, command parser, diagnostics, etc.) are fully integrated and perform an end-to-end test:
+Finally, perform an end-to-end integration test that covers:
-- Simulate message flow from a local MQTT broker.
+- Simulated MQTT message flow using a local broker.
+- Complete UI updates including topic, message history, and message details.
-- Verify UI updates, command responses, error handling, and logging.
+- Command processing, error handling, logging, and self-update checks.

-Include final integration tests that cover the overall functionality.
+Include final integration tests to verify overall functionality across all components.
 ```

----

-Each prompt is self-contained yet builds incrementally on the previous work.
-By following these steps, you can ensure early testing, incremental progress, and strong integration without any orphaned code.